The-Minute-Lab/.github/profile/README.md

 ![Dev.to blog](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)
 -->

 At **The Minute Lab**, our mission is to provide an open-source platform that serves as a comprehensive resource hub for coding enthusiasts and developers.
-We offer a diverse range of open-source resources, including coding tutorials, libraries, and packages tailored for various programming languages along with tools and frameworks designed for personal use, startups, NGOs, and anyone seeking technological solutions.
-Our commitment to open-source principles ensures accessibility and collaboration, empowering individuals and organizations to innovate and succeed in their endeavors.
+We offer a diverse range of open-source resources, including coding tutorials, libraries, and packages tailored for various programming languages along with tools and frameworks designed for personal use, startups, NGOs, and anyone seeking tech oriented solutions.
+Our commitment to open-source principles aims to ensure accessibility and collaboration by empowering individuals and organizations to innovate and succeed in their endeavors.

 ## About Us